How to say in order for/so that in Italian

 We’re going to give you a quick explanation of how to form the present and imperfect subjunctive of regular verbs.

-In order to form the present of the subjunctive in Italian, you basically have to keep the root of the verb in the present of the indicative (parl-, ved-, part- if we take the roots of the verbs below) and add the correct endings, which are in bold in the table below:
+To form the present of the subjunctive in Italian, you have to keep the root of the verb in the present of the indicative (parl-, ved-, part-) and add the correct endings, which are in bold in the table below:

 parlare | vedere | partire | |